 - For every new item you buy, try to remove an old pair.

 The effective consumption stays constant, and you are able to recycle your wardrobe.
-Preferably giving away your used items to charity.
+Preferably by giving away your used items to charity.

 #4 – Grounding